acrollet/graphql/doc/mutations/README.md

 ## Validating mutations

-Now that we have our mutation in place one way we can improve this is by adding some validation so that if someone is not to create an article they get a nice error back (technically in Drupal these are called Violations) so that it can be printed to the user in whichever app this is called.
+Now that we have our mutation in place one way we can improve this is by adding some validation so that if someone is not allowed to create an article they get a nice error back (technically in Drupal these are called Violations) so that it can be displayed to the user in whichever app this is called.
 In the next chapter we will look at how we can improve this code to add some validation to it.